nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 > **Ruby Version 3.0.0+**: As of 03/14/2022 the official documentation says this step [may fail](https://github.com/github/pages-gem/issues/752).
 You may fix it by adding `webrick` to your dependencies: `bundle add webrick`
 {: .prompt-warning }

 This brings up our server and allows us to connect to 127.0.0.1:4000.
-Though because I was installing this on my Pi and wanted to connect from my desktop I had to add a few lines to the _config.yml in my ~/blog folder:
+Though because I was installing this on my Pi and wanted to connect from my desktop I had to add a few lines to the _config.yml in my `~/blog`{: .filepath} folder:

 ```yaml
 # deployment